Skip to content

 Wheelock’s Latin, Seventh Edition

-Wheelock’s is probably the most affordable of these three textbooks – you can usually get it for under $25 on The Book Depository, Bookshop, or Amazon.
-The workbook is not really necessary, but it is also pretty cheap (check The Book Depository, Bookshop, and Amazon).
+Wheelock’s is probably the most affordable of the three textbooks discussed in this post.
+You can usually get it for under $25 on Bookshop or Amazon.
+The workbook is not really necessary, but it is also pretty cheap (check Bookshop or Amazon).

 To access the answer key for the exercises in the textbook and the workbook, visit this website.
 You have to contact the publisher and explain that you are an independent student (and not someone trying to cheat in a class).
 If they believe you, they will give you the answer keys for free.